adaptive-democracy/hopeful-path/talks/talk.theory.md

 add costs to move and mutate, possibly asymmetric, so removing teleportation this creates switching costs, which is what justifies stabilization periods also here it makes sense to think about economic systems. money is a useful social technology at these stage because it can measure these costs to move and mutate, and to trade those costs across time and beings. concept of leverage is useful
-*persistent quadratic Harberger auction*
+*adaptive quadratic Harberger auction*

-make beings composed of objects, so beings experiencing welfare at all must be intrinsically abstracted *persistent constitution*, or just persistent democracy this is what necessitates the concept of rights importantly, any particular system of rights isn't inevitable, any group of beings will have to figure out what they care about on average. this is why constitutions can be arbitrarily complex
+make beings composed of objects, so beings experiencing welfare at all must be intrinsically abstracted *adaptive constitution*, or just adaptive democracy this is what necessitates the concept of rights importantly, any particular system of rights isn't inevitable, any group of beings will have to figure out what they care about on average. this is why constitutions can be arbitrarily complex